 One part of motherhood I’ve always enjoyed from the get-go is breastfeeding.

 While I know this is not the case for all moms, the moment my son latched, breastfeeding felt like the right choice for me.
 Now, this isn’t to say that I didn’t experience bumps during the course of our breastfeeding journey because I absolutely did.
-I remember in those early days constantly worrying if I was producing enough milk to feed my very hungry son, if cluster feeding was normal, and even wondering what to do about how sore my nipples were early on because, holy cow, they get really, really sore!
+I remember in those early days I constantly worried if I was producing enough milk to feed my very hungry son.
+I wondered if cluster feeding was normal and what to do about how sore my nipples were early on because, holy cow, they get really, really sore!